Read the BLOG Elevated Simplicity JOURNAL Curated Home SHOP

 STEP 1: Preheat oven to 350 degrees.

-STEP 2: Cover raisins with boiling water and allow to soak for about 10 minutes to plump them for baking.
-Drain the raisins and then pat them dry.
+STEP 2: Cover raisins with boiling water and soak for about 10 minutes to plump them for baking.
+Drain the raisins and pat them dry.

-STEP 3: In the bowl of an electric mixer, cream the shortening and the sugar.
+STEP 3: In the bowl of an electric mixer, cream the shortening and the sugar until light and fluffy.

 STEP 4: In a separate bowl, beat the eggs.
-Then stir in the milk, oatmeal, and raisins.
-Add to the creamed shortening and mix well.
+Then stir in the milk, oats, and raisins.
+Mix this into the creamed shortening and sugar until just combined.

-STEP 7: Bake the cookies for 10 to 12 minutes until golden.
-The cookies will be soft as you take them out of the oven, but they will firm up as they sit.
-Remove them from the pan to a wire cooling rack.
+STEP 7: Bake for 10 to 12 minutes until lightly golden and the bottoms are just starting to brown.
+The cookies will be soft as you take them out of the oven; allow them to cool for a minute on the pan before transferring to a wire rack.

 raisin oatmeal cookies